Small Business and Non-Profit Grant

 - Have a principal business address that is registered and located within Santa Fe County;

-- Employ a minimum of 1 employee and cannot exceed 50 employees (sole proprietorships qualify);
+- Employ a minimum of 1 employee and up to 100 employees (sole proprietorships qualify);

 - Demonstrate a reduction of at least 25% in revenues due to COVID-19;